meinerst/JupyterWorkflow/README.md

 import datetime as dt
 ```

-Insert the yahoo finance tickers into the list tickers.
+Insert the yahoo finance tickers into the variable 'tickers'.
 You can choose as many as you like.
 ```python
 tickers =['TSLA','AAPL','NFLX','MSFT']
 ```